Microchip-MPLAB-Harmony/quick_docs/source/basic/sama7g54_configure_second_stage_bootloader/readme.md

 </summary>   <br>

 at91bootstrap can be configured to load the harmony application from SD card memory into external volatile memory (DRAM) as follows.
-Project --> Properties --> Kconfig --> load --> **project directory** --> configs --> sam9x60(board)sd_linux_image_dt_defconfig or sam9x60(board)sd_uboot_defconfi --> Open.
+Project --> Properties --> Kconfig --> load --> **project directory** --> configs --> sama7g5eksd_uboot_defconfig --> Open.

 <img src = "images/3_4a.png" align="middle">

 Then perform the following changes:
+  * Select SD Card Host Controller as **On SDHC1**.
   * Next software type --> Load 4MB into the start of SDRAM.
   * Demo application image storage setup.
-    * External RAM address to load Demo-App image --> It should match the .text load address of your application linker script.
+    * External RAM address to load Demo-App image --> It should match the .text load address in your application linker script.
+Eg:0x6ff00000.
     * Next Software Image File name --> Name of your application binary.
 Eg:harmony.bin.

-An example configuration for SAM9X60-EK is shown below.
+An example configuration for SAMA7G54-EK is shown below.

 <img src = "images/2_4b.png" align="middle">

-It completes the kconfig for building at91bootstrap to load the harmony application from SD memory card into external volatile memory (DRAM) and then execute it from DRAM.
+It completes the kconfig for building at91bootstrap to load the harmony application from SD card memory into external volatile memory (DRAM) and then execute it from DRAM.

 </details>